Evan-Luo-jpg/Chess/README.md

 The engine uses bitboards for efficient board representation:
 - Each piece type and color has its own bitboard
 - Fast bitwise operations for move generation
-- Step-by-step ray-based movement for sliding pieces (bishops, rooks, queens)
+- Step-by-step movement for sliding pieces (bishops, rooks, queens)

 ### Search Algorithm